-Aortic Surgery means undergoing of surgery for disease of the aorta requiring excision and surgical replacement of any part of the diseased aorta with a graft.
-Aorta means the thoracic and abdominal aorta but not its branches.
-The surgery must be determined to be medically necessary by a specialist physician.
-The insured person must survive for 30 days following date of surgery.
-Exclusion: No benefit will be payable under this condition for angioplasty, intra-arterial procedures, percutaneous trans-catheter procedures or non-surgical procedures.
+Aortic Surgery means the undergoing of Surgery for disease of the aorta requiring excision and surgical replacement of any part of the diseased aorta with a graft.
+Aorta refers to the thoracic and abdominal aorta but not its branches.

+Exclusion: No benefit will be payable under this condition for any of the following: angioplasty; intra-arterial procedures; percutaneous trans-catheter procedures; non-surgical procedures.